 - Signature of the officer for the issuing authority

 Why do non-residents need apostille certificates?

-Non-residents of the UK typically require their company documents to be legalised when opening a business bank account in their own country, or if they are looking to open an overseas branch.
+Non-residents of the UK typically require their company documents to be legalised to allow the documents to be recognised in another country.
+This could be for many business purposes, such as opening a business bank account in their own country, or if they are looking to open an overseas branch.

 Opening a business bank account in the UK can be challenging if you do not live here.
 Many banks will either require you to be a resident or to travel to the UK to set up an account.
 Because of this, it can sometimes be easier and more practical for the officers of a company to set up a business bank account in the country they live in.

 Each bank has its own separate requirements for the documents that need to be apostilled.
 As a result, you should always check on exactly what is required.
 This will help prevent the wrong document from being apostilled, thereby delaying the opening of an account.

 A common misconception is that apostilled documents will be recognised in all countries around the globe.
 They are in fact only accepted in 122 countries.
 These are the countries that are party to the 1961 Hague Convention.

 Once a document has been apostilled, all participating countries to the 1961 Hague Convention will then be able to accept the document.
 This is advantageous, as it removes the need for the document to be certified again by the country in which the document is intended to be used.

 Whilst each bank or government organisation will have its own requirements on which documents should be apostilled, the most common documents tend to be those issued by Companies House.
 These include:

 - Certificate of Incorporation